Southern Regional Research Center

 The United States Department of Agriculture Southern Regional Research Center (SRRC) is one of four regional laboratories within the United States Department of Agriculture's Agricultural Research Service.
 Principal research areas of the SRRC include food safety, global food security, climate change, biofuels, agricultural sustainability, health and nutrition.
 It furthermore emphasizes improved product quality of natural fibers especially cotton, according to the SRRC's mission statement.
 The SRRC laboratory is located at 1100 Allen Toussaint Blvd, New Orleans, Louisiana 70124-4305 (Latitude 30.01881, Longitude -90.08952).
 It has an annual budget of approximately $25 million, employing 70 scientists and 130 other people in laboratory support roles.

 The SRRC laboratory was established as a result of the Agricultural Adjustment Act of 1938 by the United States Congress.
-Construction on the laboratory commenced in 1939 at its current 40 acre (162,000 m2) building site, a tract in the northeast corner of City Park on Robert E. Lee Boulevard near Bayou St. John, New Orleans, Louisiana.
+Construction on the laboratory commenced in 1939 at its current 40 acre (162,000 m2) building site, a tract in the northeast corner of City Park on Allen Toussaint Boulevard near Bayou St. John, New Orleans, Louisiana.
 The laboratory opened in 1941.
 Research at the laboratory initially emphasized crops in the southern United States that were produced in surplus, especially cotton, sweet potato, and peanuts.
 The history of the laboratory is documented on-line by the United States Department of Agriculture's Agricultural Research Service.
 The laboratory was designated a National Historic Chemical Landmark in May 2004.

 The other regional research centers in the Agricultural Research Service are: the Western Regional Research Center (WRRC) in Albany, California; the National Center for Agricultural Utilization Research (NCAUR) in Peoria, Illinois; and the Eastern Regional Research Center (ERRC) in Wyndmoor, Pennsylvania.
 Additionally SRRC has had affiliation with field stations.

 The SRRC laboratory suffered $35 million in damage as a result of Hurricane Katrina.
 The laboratory was closed for the ensuing year, necessitating relocation of approximately 170 members of its staff.
 The laboratory restored full operation in August 2007, two years after the storm.